Darkseid War: Act One

 Recovering, the League finds themselves at the feet of Metron and his Mobius Chair.
 Shazam recognizes their surroundings as the Rock of Eternity, and Metron explains that he brought them to it because it is hidden from the view of the New Gods.
 Green Lantern claims that Metron cannot be trusted, having dealt with him once in the past.
 Metron insists that he was only observing the attack on Oa, as he has observed the League save the world many times.
 This time, though, he states, there is no saving it.
 He warns the League to go to their loved ones, and then leave the Earth if they wish to survive.
-Wonder Woman reminds Metron that he should already know by observing them that they will not do that, and demands to know who the monster she saw was.
+Wonder Woman reminds Metron that he should already know by observing them that they will not do that, she demands to know who the monster she saw was.
 Casually, Metron responds that this was the Anti-Monitor, but his story is forbidden to them.
 Frustratedly, she wraps her Lasso around him and asks to know how she can get the information she needs to stop the Anti-Monitor.
 Metron resists the Lasso's power, but her force of will causes him to let slip that the only way to get the answers to her questions is to take the Mobius Chair from him.

 With that knowledge, Diana yanks Metron from his seat, and the unstable chair begins preparing to Boom away.
 Without hesitation, Batman sits on the chair to stop it from doing so, but the power that surges through him, as a result, is greater than expected.
 Finally, the surge calms, and Batman realizes that he can hear the answers to everything.
 Testing it, he asks who killed his parents.
 The answer is, as he already knows, Joe Chill.
 As another test, he asks the Joker's real name - but the answer he receives troubles him.
 Worriedly, Green Lantern points out that Batman can barely master a power ring, and the chair is surely worse.
 Diana asks if Batman is alright, and he responds assuredly that he is fine.

 While fighting against Parademons in Apokolips, Lex Luthor realizes that the air is killing Superman, which is causing him to bleed.
 Hal Jordan is uneasy about Batman being in the Mobius Chair, but Batman assures him he's okay.
 Mister Miracle arrives in front of the heroes and tells them that he needs their help.
-The heroes (with the exception of Batman) confront Anti-Monitor and Grail once more when suddenly Darkseid and his army of Parademons as well as DaSaad, Kalibak, and Steppenwolf appear.
+The heroes (with the exception of Batman) confront Anti-Monitor and Grail once more when suddenly Darkseid and his army of Parademons as well as DeSaad, Kalibak, and Steppenwolf appear.
 Superman and Lex Luthor are confronted by Parademons, and Lex realizes that Superman needs to have his body recharged, and the fiery pits of Apokolips are the only thing that can recharge Superman, and Lex throws him in the pit.
 Just before Lex is killed, Superman arrives in a negative form, saying he should have killed him a long time ago.